FAQ: The Writing Requirement

 Since different candidates may have different perspectives on a particular topic, AAAE allows four to six management papers or case studies on the same topic.
 However, if it is determined that a particular subject has been thoroughly explored and cannot be effectively investigated further, you will be required to choose a new topic.

-How long must my paper or case study be?
+How should my paper or case study be formatted?

 May I submit a paper or case study I've already written?